Threes: Legacy

 Outside developers released games that closely resembled Threes within weeks of its release, including a browser-based version, (Note: The browser version was authorized by Vollmer and Wohlwend, who felt that it was made "with the right kind of heart" and without interest in profiting off of their work.) an "unofficial sort-of-knockoff" Android app (Fives), and another iPhone game, 1024, which advertised itself as "No need to pay for Threes" and was later ported to a browser version.
 A March 2014 clone of 1024, the browser game 2048, (Note: The Independent described 2048 as a "clone of a clone".
 The game's creator cites 1024 as the basis for 2048 and referred to Threes as "conceptually similar".) became popular and spawned "dozens of parodies".
 Journalists, including those at the Los Angeles Times, did not acknowledge the game's connection to Threes.

 The Threes team was "puzzled" by the popularity of these releases, especially those that did not credit their game for the idea.
 They criticized 2048s game design and compared the game as the Commander Keen to their Super Mario Bros. in a 45,000-word post outlining their full 14-month development process.
-Gamasutra's Leigh Alexander described the situation as a "unique tragedy".
+Gamasutras Leigh Alexander described the situation as a "unique tragedy".
 Threes designer Vollmer would try to remove the clones from online stores but ultimately accepted that the game would be copied and resolved that his future games would not share the same fate.

 Eurogamer listed Threes as one of the top 10 games of the generation.
 Tom's Guide listed Threes as one of the top 30 games of the 2010s.